memmaker/vigilo-confido/readme.txt

 T1 is available from the start.

 T2 depends on alien alloys.
- - You should aim at researching "Laser Weapons" and "Predator Armor" until April to June.
+ - You should aim at researching "Laser Weapons" and "Predator Armor" until April.

 T3 depends on Elerium-115.
- - You should aim at researching "Plasma Weapons" and "Warden Armor" until August to October.
+ - You should aim at researching "Plasma Weapons" and "Warden Armor" until August.

 Armor & Weapon Tiers
 T1 - Kevlar Armor   & Conventional Weapons